-Celebrated writers originating from Cameroon include Ferdinand Oyono, who was born in Ebolowa, South Province, in 1929; and Mongo Beti, born in Akométan, Central Province, in 1932 and died in 2001.
-Three Cameroon nationals have excelled in international football: Samuel Eto’o was African Footballer of the Year in 2003, 2004, 2005 and 2010; Patrick Mboma in 2000; and Roger Milla in 1976 and 1990.
+Celebrated writers originating from Cameroon include Ferdinand Oyono, who was born in Ebolowa, South Region, in 1929 and died in 2010; and Mongo Beti, born in Akométan, Centre Region, in 1932 and died in 2001.

 Cameroon is called Cameroun in French, Kamerun in German, Camarões in Portuguese, and Cameroon in English.
 The country’s name derives from camarões, meaning ‘shrimps’, so called by the 15th-century Portuguese explorer Fernando Po who named the River Wouri Rio dos Camarões (‘shrimp river’), after the many shrimps.
 Cameroon in central Africa is bounded clockwise (from the west) by the Gulf of Guinea, Nigeria, Chad, Central African Republic, Congo, Gabon and Equatorial Guinea.